<- Royal Naval Dockyard, Bermuda, fortifications (aerial view)

-During the War of 1812 between Great Britain and the United States, the Royal Navy's "North America Station" in Bermuda was the staging area for the British attack on Washington and Baltimore.
-It was here, in the summer of 1814.
-From Bermuda, the Royal Navy fleet set sail on August 1st for the Chesapeake Bay with 5,000 army troops and Royal Marines and then set sail to invade the United States' capital and the strategic seaport of Baltimore.
+During the War of 1812 between Great Britain and the United States, Bermuda was the staging area for the British attack on Washington and Baltimore in the summer of 1814.
+From Bermuda, the Royal Navy fleet set sail on August 1st for the Chesapeake Bay with 5,000 army troops and Royal Marines, commanded by Maj.
+General Robert Ross, for its invasion of the United States' capital and the strategic seaport of Baltimore.

-Led by Vice Admiral Alexander Cochrane's flagship, the 86-gun HMS Tonnant, the fleet of 18 ships reached the Chesapeake Bay in Maryland on August 11, the British forces routed the disorganized American army at the Battle of Bladensburg and then marched into Washington, DC, burning down the White House, Capitol Building, and Library of Congress, the only time in American history since the Revolutionary War that a U.S. city was occupied by an invading army.
+Led by Vice Admiral Alexander Cochrane's flagship, the 86-gun HMS Tonnant, the fleet of 18 ships reached the Chesapeake Bay in Maryland on August 11th.
+British forces soon routed the disorganized American army at the Battle of Bladensburg and then marched into Washington, DC, burning down the White House, Capitol Building, and Library of Congress, the only time in American history since the Revolutionary War that a U.S. city was occupied by an invading army.

 As the morning of the 14th dawned and the guns firing on Ft.
-McHenry fell silent, a Baltimore lawyer named Francis Scott Key, held prisoner on a British ship eight miles away, anxiously peered through a spyglass at the embattled fort.
+McHenry fell silent, a Baltimore lawyer named Francis Scott Key, held prisoner on the HMS Tonnant a few miles away, anxiously peered through a spyglass at the embattled fort.
 Seeing the large American flag still flying above Ft.
 McHenry's ramparts, he knew that the gallant defenders had withstood the British assault and Baltimore was saved.

 In the years following the end of the "War of 1812", Bermuda's Royal Naval Dockyards continued to be intertwined in the history of the once-warring foes.
 Colonel James Arnold, son of the infamous American traitor Benedict Arnold, became Royal Engineer and fortified the Royal Navy's "North America Station" in 1816 against possible attack by the U.S.